 Tippi lets us see that this woman is truly messed up (both emotionally and psychologically)she really makes you feel and believe that Marnie has some major issues in her life that have left her emotionally scarred.
 In the scenes where Marnie is scared of something, Tippi looks truly vulnerable, petrified and traumatised.

-This is an interesting film as most of its suspense lies in unlocking the secrets hidden within Marnie herself.
-There are some other suspenseful moments (such as the shoe dropping on the floor etc)but it is mainly Marnie’s psychological issues which keep us on the edge of our seats throughout.
+This is an interesting film as most of the suspense lies in unlocking the secrets hidden within Marnie herself.
+There are some other suspenseful moments (such as the shoe dropping on the floor when Marnie robs the safe)but it is mainly Marnie’s psychological issues which keep us on the edge of our seats throughout.

 Sean plays a pretty unique character for a Hitchcock film, in that he appears to be pretty much unlikable.
 At first glance there is an air about him that makes it appear that he is studying Marnie, and at times it looks like he gets a kick out of forcing her to work on her issues.
+He treats her as a timid animal who he tries to tame.
 Marnie herself says to him “I’m just something you’ve caught!”

 Tippi and Sean are both excellent.
 There’s strong support from Diane Baker as Mark’s trouble making sister in law, Lil.
 She openly flirts with Mark, and it’s obvious she is jealous of Marnie when Mark brings her home.